The Disadvantages of Crowdsourcing Network Data

-In another post, we discussed how a new sensor gives us visibility into networks at the cell site level — resulting in an outstanding, impartial way of determining the size and density of wireless networks.
+In a recent article, we discussed how our sensor provides visibility into networks at the cell site level — resulting in an accurate, impartial way of determining the size and density of wireless networks.
 We found all sorts of market-analysis and development implications in the data.

-Network-independent vs. crowdsourcedTo explore fusing these data sets, we compared our dataset of cell locations in Cheyenne, Wyoming with data from a crowdsourced application.
+To explore fusing these data sets, we compared our dataset of cell locations in Cheyenne, Wyoming with data from a crowdsourced application.
 Here’s what we learned:

 - Crowdsourced datasets are comprised of individual measurements over several months, while our dataset can be compiled within a few hours.